 New York City provides the best setting for any student who is fascinated with fashion merchandising.
 Instructed by experienced industry professionals, you’ll have the opportunity to learn real-world skills beyond the classroom by visiting showrooms, specialty shops, and buying offices throughout the city.
 Internships and capstone classes provide additional firsthand experience and networking opportunities.

-- Fashion Merchandising Management at FIT is the largest and oldest degree program of its kind in the country.
+- Fashion Business Management at FIT is the largest and oldest degree program of its kind in the country.

 - The program’s close ties to industry and alumni offer extensive networking opportunities.

 - The International Fashion Business Management Program in Florence and New York—the only one of its kind—allows students to take one year of their bachelor’s program at FIT and one year at the Polimoda International Institute of Fashion Design and Marketing in Italy.

 - Students win industry scholarships.

 In this program, you’ll: